fackelm2/priority-order-decision/README.md

 <b>process</b>

-program asking which has more priority in your opinion (for example: a or b) for each entry
+program ask for your priority (for example: a or b) for each entry

 <b>output</b>